 And she relied on her experience serving in Astana, Kabul, Bishkek to triple the size of the mission in Peshawar, enabling her to better partner with the Pakistani Government as she worked with local leaders to confront terrorist activity in tribal areas.

-, 2008, Lynne became the target of violent extremists attempting to undermine progress and sow instability.
+On August 26th, 2008, Lynne became the target of violent extremists attempting to undermine progress and sow instability.
 As Lynne was being driven to work, gunmen launched an attack on her, shooting out her car’s two front tires and leaving the vehicle riddled with bullets.
 Thanks to her driver and her bodyguard’s quick thinking, Lynne escaped.
 She returned to post later that day, believing it was important to inform the staff about what had happened, what it meant for the mission, and to think through their next steps as a community.

 In the aftermath of the attack, the threat of another attempt on Lynne’s life and on others at post loomed large.
 As a precaution, some Consulate officials were required to stay home, and others were relocated to Islamabad.